 Building upon the foundation of baccalaureate education, the MSN program prepares the professional nurse for specialty and advanced nursing practice roles.
 The core curriculum is based on The Essentials of Master's Education for Advanced Practice Nursing (AACN, 2011).
 In addition, the program uses the following specialty standards and competencies:

-• National Task Force on Quality Nurse Practitioner Education (NTF) 2012 Criteria for the Evaluation of Nursing Practitioner Programs.
+• National Task Force on Quality Nurse Practitioner Education (NTF) 2022, Standards for Quality Nurse Practitioner Education.

 The purposes of the MSN program in Nursing at WKU are to: